Traubert/FiNer-rules/finer-readme.md

 `finnish-nertag` can be used on the command line as follows:

     $ finnish-nertag <<< "Helsingin yliopisto"
     Helsingin	<EnamexOrgEdu>
     yliopisto	</EnamexOrgEdu>

 The tool has the following options:

-- `--no-tokenize`: Turn off automatic input tokenization; useful when tagging per-tokenized token-per-line input.
+- `--no-tokenize`: Turn off automatic input tokenization; this option should be used when tagging per-tokenized token-per-line input.
-- `--show-analyses`: Show lemmas, morphological tags and semantic tags in the output; these are diplayed in their respective tab-separated fields.
+- `--show-analyses`: Show lemmas, morphological tags and semantic tags in the output; these are diplayed in their respective tab-separated fields. lemma forms and morphological analyses are required if the user wishes to create lemmatized frequency lists from the output.
 - `--show-nested`: Show nested entities i.e. "names within names"

-The nested entities' tags are displayed in their respective fields, e.g.
+Nested entities are displayed in their respective fields, e.g.

-    $ finnish-nertag --show-analyses <<< "Helsingin yliopisto"
-    Helsingin	   <EnamexOrgEdu>  <EnamexLocPpl/>
+    $ finnish-nertag --show-analyses <<< "Helsingin yliopisto, Mikkelin hiippakunnan tuomiokapituli" Helsingin	<EnamexOrgEdu>	<EnamexLocPpl/>
     yliopisto	</EnamexOrgEdu>
+    ,
+    Mikkelin	<EnamexOrgCrp>	<EnamexLocPpl>	<EnamexLocPpl/>
+    hiippakunnan		</EnamexLocPpl>
+    tuomiokapituli	</EnamexOrgCrp>

 ## Known issues
 - The transducers compiled from the rules have a combined size of ~700 MB